IrisC113/study-of-power-outages/README.md

 ## Hypothesis Testing

-We tested whether there is a significant linear correlation between outage duration and residential electricity prices
+We tested whether there is a significant linear correlation between outage duration and residential electricity prices.

 ### Research Problem

-**Null Hypothesis(H₀)**: Outage duration is not linearly correlated with electricity prices (ρ = 0)
+**Null Hypothesis(H₀)**: Outage duration is not linearly correlated with electricity prices (ρ = 0).

-**Alternative hypothesis (H₁)**: Outage duration is linearly correlated with electricity price (ρ ≠ 0)
+**Alternative hypothesis (H₁)**: Outage duration is linearly correlated with electricity price (ρ ≠ 0).

 ### Test Methods

 1. Verify the correlation using the **Permutation test**:
-   - Calculate the observed Pearson correlation coefficient (r = 0.0100)
+   - Calculate the observed Pearson correlation coefficient (r = 0.0100).
-   - Establish the null distribution by 10,000 random permutations
+   - Establish the null distribution by 10,000 random permutations.
-   - Calculate how extreme the observations are in the null distribution
+   - Calculate how extreme the observations are in the null distribution.

 2. Rationale for selection:
-   - Displacement test does not rely on normal distribution assumptions
+   - Displacement test does not rely on normal distribution assumptions.
-   - More robust than traditional t-test
+   - More robust than traditional t-test.
-   - Good for medium sample size (n=1459)
+   - Good for medium sample size (n=1459).

 <iframe
   src="assets/permutation-test-corr.html"